openshift/installer/docs/design/baremetal/networking-infrastructure.md

 In a `baremetal` environment, we do not know the IP addresses of all hosts in advance.
 Those will come from an organization’s DHCP server.
 Further, we can not rely on being able to program an organization’s DNS infrastructure in all cases.
-We address these challenges in two ways:

-1. Self host some DNS infrastructure to provide DNS resolution for records only needed internal to the cluster.
+We address these challenges by self hosting a DNS server to provide DNS resolution for records internal to the cluster.
-2. Make use of mDNS (Multicast DNS) to dynamically discover the addresses of hosts that we must resolve records for.

 ### api-int hostname resolution